 If regular squat jumps have you bored to tears, this variation should keep things interesting.

-Combine a deep squat (No. 11) with a squat jump and you’ve got the frog jump squat.
+Combine a deep squat (see above) with a squat jump and you have the frog jump squat.

 Here's one final plyo squat variation.
 Think you're up to the challenge?